pypa/setuptools-scm/docs/index.md

 instead of declaring them as the version argument or in a SCM managed file.

-Additionally `setuptools_scm` provides setuptools with a list of files that are managed by the SCM (i.e. it automatically adds all of the SCM-managed files to the sdist).
+Additionally `setuptools_scm` provides setuptools with a list of files that are managed by the SCM (i.e. it automatically adds all the SCM-managed files to the sdist).
 Unwanted files must be excluded by discarding them via `MANIFEST.in`.

-## basic usage with setuptools
+## basic usage

+### with setuptools

 Note: `setuptools_scm>=8` intentionally doesn't depend on setuptools to ease non-setuptools usage.
 Please ensure a recent version of setuptools (>=64) is installed.